Rosuav/shed/Kytheon.md

 ping for G&S Soc people is of minor importance (since the site itself is so slow);
 low ping for Minstrel Hall people is of moderate importance (there aren't many, and they're mostly happy with what they have, so any improvement is improvement).

+Operating system: Debian Jessie.
+Stretch is getting close to stable, but until it actually _is_ stable, I won't grab it.
+Don't want too many kernel updates.

+Pike: I'm upgrading to 8.1 because there are a lot of features that I want.
+I may end up backing down to 8.0 though.

+From now on, Minstrel Hall will NOT be running as root.
+This may have a few small consequences, but for the most part, I've already removed the need.